Eithan1108/DBProject_2305_3186/README.md

 Each entity contains multiple attributes that describe various aspects of the hospital logistics system, with appropriate relationships established between entities to maintain data integrity and functionality.

+## Entity and Relationship Overview

+### Warehouse
+There are two specialized types of warehouses in the system: **Drug Warehouses** and **Equipment Warehouses**, both inheriting from the base `Warehouse` entity.
+Each type includes attributes relevant to its function, such as cooling capacity, physical dimensions, and daily audit schedules.

+### Drug
+Represents a single type of drug (not individual units).
+Each drug type can exist in multiple warehouses, in unlimited quantities.
+Within a warehouse, different batches of the same drug are distinguished by the `since` attribute (entry date), allowing for expiration management and FIFO stock handling.

+### Medical_Equipment
+Represents a single type of medical equipment.
+Like drugs, each equipment type can be stored in multiple warehouses in unlimited quantities.
+There is no differentiation by entry date—only by type and amount.

+### Department
+Each department in the hospital can submit orders for drugs or equipment.
+Orders cannot exist independently and must be associated with a department.
+This makes `Order` a **weak entity**, fully dependent on the existence of a `Department`.

+### Order
+An order may include both drug items and equipment items.
+Each order item is uniquely identified by a combination of:
+- `Order ID`
+- `Department ID`
+- `Drug ID` or `Equipment ID`
+This ensures proper tracking of each specific item within a given order.

+### Logistic_Worker
+A logistic worker may be assigned to multiple departments, and each department may have multiple workers.
+This many-to-many relationship is managed via the `Works_for` table, which includes the number of hours worked in each department.

+### Has_Access
+This table manages access rights between logistic workers and warehouses.
+Each warehouse can have multiple workers with access, and each worker can access multiple warehouses.
+An optional `level` attribute can represent the level of access or permissions granted.

 ## Entity Relationship Diagram

 The system is designed according to the following Entity-Relationship models: